Orbital-resolved Observation of Singlet Fission: Abstract

 Having successfully disentangled the excited states, we turn to the kinetic analysis of SF.
-The orbital-resolved dynamics of the individual photoemission signals (Fig.~4e) demonstrate that the main transition and the satellite peak of the singlet show the same dynamics.
-On the other hand, the bitriplet population rises after the optical excitation, concurrently with the decay of the singlet.
+The orbital-resolved dynamics of the individual photoemission signals (Fig.~4e) demonstrate that S and X show the same dynamics (for non-normalized kinetics, see Ext.~data~Fig.~6a).
+On the other hand, the TT population rises after the optical excitation, concurrently with the decay of the singlet.
 This clearly establishes that $^1$TT is not directly excited, but populated by the decay of S$_1$ via the primary step.
-At longer time delays, the population dynamics of S$_1$ feature a biexponential decay (Fig.~4f) with a substantially smaller second decay rate.
-Such a biexponential decay can be induced by including the reformation of S$_1$ from $^1$TT via reverse SF and the separation of the bitriplet to $^1$T$\cdots$T \cite{Miyata2019Mar}.
-The corresponding kinetic model and the resulting kinetic parameters are shown in Fig.~4g (for details of the fitting procedure see Methods).
-As expected for the exoergic SF system pentacene, SF is signficantly faster than the reverse process.
-If it were not for the decay of $^1$TT to $^1$T$\cdots$T, there would be a dynamical equilibrium \cite{Margulies2016Dec} of S$_1$ and $^1$TT with the populations of these states governed by the ratio of the time constants $\frac{[^1\text{TT}]}{[\text{S}_1]}=\frac{t_\text{-SF}}{t_\text{SF}}\approx 0.2$.
-Due to significant triplet hopping, the population of $^1$TT is drained and the spatially separated bitriplet $^1$T$\cdots$T is formed with the time constant $t_\text{Sep}=\SI{600(100)}{\femto\second}$.
+At longer time delays, the population dynamics of S$_1$ feature a biexponential decay (Fig.~4f) with a substantially longer second decay time $t\approx\SI{600}{\femto\second}$.
+Simultaneously, the HOMO character vanishes in the momentum map of the LE signal (Fig.~4g).
+At longer delays up to $\SI{10}{\pico\second}$ this momentum map does not change visibly.

+We deem it likely that the origin of the $\SI{600}{\femto\second}$ time constant is the separation of $^1$TT to $^1$T$\cdots$T. In fact, the $\SI{2}{\pico\second}$ timescale for bitriplet separation observed by Pensack et al.\cite{Pensack2016Jul} in a pentacene derivative is similar to ours.
+The origin of the higher energy signal after $\SI{200}{\femto\second}$ is then $^1$TT and not S$_1$.
+Such a signal can be readily explained with a mixing of diabatic bitriplet and CT states in the adiabatic bitriplet exciton (see Ext.~Data~Fig.~8).
+The CT character, which is much smaller than in the singlet exciton, is then lost in the transition to the non-interacting separated bitriplet exciton $^1$T$\cdots$T. Two more observations make our interpretation likely: (1) the higher energy signal shifts down in energy by $>\SI{50}{\milli\electronvolt}$ over the course of the primary step (see Ext.
+Data Fig. 9) and (2) the residual HOMO character that our decomposition procedure finds in the low-energy signal at $\SI{140}{\femto\second}$ (Fig.~4c).